 the final scary downhill, which was a more direct path but steeper (I

-With my racing fix satisfied, I returned home to Chicago and began my
+place.
+With my racing fix satisfied, I returned home to Chicago and

 White City, Illinois